Scores Of Extremist Settlers Storm Al-Aqsa Mosque

 (MENAFN- Jordan News Agency)

-Occupied Jerusalem, Feb.5 (Petra) – Dozens of Jewish extremist settlers on Monday stormed the Al-Aqsa Mosque/ al-Haram al-Sharif compound in occupied East Jerusalem, according to an official Palestinian source.
+Occupied Jerusalem, Feb.
+7 (Petra) -- Dozens of Jewish extremist settlers on Wednesday stormed the Al-Aqsa Mosque/ al-Haram al-Sharif compound in occupied East Jerusalem, according to an official Palestinian source.

 The General Islamic Endowments Department in Jerusalem said in a statement that today's raid was conducted through al-Magharebah Gate under the heavy protection of Israeli police, who restricted Muslim worshippers' access to the mosque.

-"The settlers provocatively toured the Mosque's yards and performed Talmudic rituals while Muslim worshipers peacefully confronted," it added.
+"The settlers provocatively toured the Mosque's yards and performed Talmudic rituals," it added.

 Legal Disclaimer: